Symbolic Abstractions of Networked Control Systems: Space Complexity Analysis

-\begin{remark} Note that in Remark 5.2 in \cite{pola4}, the authors suggest a more concise representation for their proposed finite abstractions of NCS in order to reduce the space complexity.
+\begin{remark} In \cite[Remark 5.2]{pola4} the authors suggest a more concise representation for their proposed finite abstractions of NCS, in order to reduce the space complexity.
 However, this representation is only applicable if the plant $\Sigma$ is $\delta$-ISS.
-Hence, for general classes of plants $\Sigma$ in the NCS, our proposed approach is potentially more appropriate in terms of the size of the abstractions specially for large values of $N_{\max}$. \end{remark}
+Hence, for general classes of plants $\Sigma$ in the NCS, the approach proposed in this work can be more appropriate in terms of the size of the abstractions, particularly for large values of $N_{\max}$ and for $\left\vert\left[\mathsf{D}\right]_{\eta}\right\vert>>\left\vert\left[\mathsf{U}\right]_\mu\right\vert$. \end{remark}

+\begin{remark} One can readily see in the example section that the computation time and memory required for computing symbolic abstractions of NCSs using the proposed method here are several orders of magnitude smaller than those required using techniques in \cite{pola4,pola5}.
+The main reason for this is because modular construction of abstractions as proposed in this paper is highly favored by the binary decision diagram (BDD) data structure which compactly represents both sets of states and the transition relation between these states. \end{remark}